UPDATE: These instructions work with both legacy Edge and Chromium-based Edge.

 Step 2: In the field, type microsoft-edge:// or microsoft-edge: and then press Enter key.

-Tip: If you often use Run command to launch programs and settings, you might want pin Run command to Start menu or taskbar in Windows 10.
+Tip: If you often use the Run command to launch programs and settings, you might want pin Run command to Start menu or taskbar in Windows 10.

 Open Microsoft Edge from Command Prompt or PowerShell